 Most women with this condition get pain in the area between their hips and the tops of their legs.
 Some women experience this pain all the time.

 You should contact your GP if you have symptoms so they can try to identify a cause.
-It can be difficult to diagnose this condition because the symptoms can vary considerably, and many other conditions can cause similar symptoms.
-They may refer you to a gynaecologist, a specialist in problems affecting the female reproductive system.
+It can be difficult to diagnose this condition because the symptoms can vary considerably and many other conditions can cause similar symptoms.
+You may be referred to a gynaecologist – a medical doctor who specialises in female reproductive health.

 Endometriosis can be a difficult condition to deal with, both physically and emotionally.
 In addition to the support from your doctor, you may find it helpful to contact a support group, such as Endometriosis UK, for information and advice.